 Overall this panel highlighted multiple times that it is critical for patients impacted by NASH to have diagnostic alternatives to increase the number of diagnoses allowing more patients with NASH to be identified and treated.
 Also they urged the regulators, and drug developers to consider the value of having a solution for every stage of fibrosis.
-Most importantly, the panel urged action and stressed for the FDA to be open to the possibility of accelerated approval.
+Most importantly, the panel urged action and stressed to possibility of accelerated approval.